早稲田文学編集室

 Translated by Michael Emmerich

-Born in Yamagata 1968.
+Kazushige Abe was born in Yamagata in 1968.
 He graduated from the Japan Academy of Moving Images.

 "Poola's Return"